 This time, the man is angry.
 If someone condemns you, is that not how you respond?
 The man asks them, sarcastically, if they would like to become disciples of Jesus.
 This time, he is moved even closer to the truth about Jesus, as he refers to Jesus as a man of God.

 Fourth, attitude in life #4: confession/celebration.
 Finally, Jesus talks with the man again.
 John reveals that the issue has been spiritual blindness all along.
 Jesus announces himself to be the Son of Man.
 The healed man confesses him as Lord and worships him.
 This man becomes one of the positive, celebrative people of the world because he now encounters Jesus as he really is.
 Is it not strange that it has taken so long for the story to celebrate?
 Everyone in the story could have celebrated at the beginning.
 After all, a dramatic healing has taken place.
 People picked it apart, examined it, had an air of spiritual superiority, but no one celebrates until now.
 What we see in the man born blind is the steady progression of faith.
-John Wesley called it prevenient grace, moving us steadily toward that moment when we can confess and celebrate.
+John Wesley called it prevenient grace, at work in hidden ways and moving us steadily toward that moment when we can confess and celebrate.

 Frankly, this story is close to the way human life is.
 We find it so much easier to focus on the negative.
 The world is never quite the way it should be.
 The church is never quite the way I like it.
 The preacher could always satisfy you better if he just did something a little different.
 The worship service could always be just a little more to my liking.

 I think this story exposes one of the realities of a human life.
 Our lives are never quite the way we want them.
-We need to notice the imperfections of life, but also see the beauty that surrounds the flaws of a human life.
+We need to notice the imperfections of life but also see the beauty that surrounds the flaws of a human life.
 One of my friends on Facebook (Ned Steele) posted a blog that referred to an article concerning becoming more approachable.
 Among the seven ways to do so was to embrace your imperfections.
 You might as well.
 Other people embrace you and count you as friend, and believe me, they do not think you are perfect.
 Some of them may see your imperfections better than do you.

 Jesus makes the ironic statement that those who were blind see, but those who already see are plunged into darkness.
 When confronted with Jesus, some will understand something clearly at last and celebrate.
 Others will turn away from light and will receive comfort in their darkness.
 We often wonder why the “unchurched” remain so.
 We expend much effort to take down barriers that they unchurched may have.
-Yet, the assumption that we so often bring is that the church gets it.
+Yet the assumption that we so often bring is that the church gets it.
 This story should remind us that sometimes, we who should see, simply do not.
 We also resist.
 We have barriers.

 There is plenty of darkness in the world.
 If we want to focus on that, we can be critical, we can complain, we can condemn.
 We can stumble around in darkness all our lives, like the man who was blind from birth, and never receive healing.
 Many people do.
 Even we as Christians have some fascination with darkness.
 Yet, if we focus on Jesus, the light of the world, we can be among the celebrative people of the world.
 Jesus is the light of the world.
 Nothing gives us more cause to celebrate than this.